Badge

 How does the company identify the attack vectors used in incidents ?

-Identification of Attack Vectors: The company identifies the attack vectors used in incidents through Mass-phishing, Infostealer trojans, compromised Booking.com accountspurchased administrator contact info from dark web and phishing domains impersonating booking services.
+Identification of Attack Vectors: The company identifies the attack vectors used in incidents through Mass-phishing, Infostealer trojans, compromised Booking.com accountspurchased administrator contact info from dark web, phishing domains impersonating booking services and Reused passwordsPhishing attacks targeting hotels.

 Impact of the Incidents